whisperity/envprobe/docs/main/envvars.rst

             PATH=/usr/local/bin:/usr/bin:/sbin:/bin

         .. code-block:: bash
             :caption: **All** occurrences are removed.
                 The following array has ``/bin`` in it *7* times.

             $ ep PATH
             PATH=/bin:/bin:/bin:/usr/local/bin:/bin:/usr/bin:/sbin:/bin:/bin:/bin

             $ ep -PATH /bin

             $ ep PATH
             PATH=/usr/local/bin:/usr/bin:/sbin

     .. note::
         The ``remove`` command only works with environment variables that are :py:class:`Array<envprobe.vartypes.array.Array>`.
-        In case Envprobe did not correctly resolve the type of the variable, see ... on how to set the type.
+        In case Envprobe did not correctly resolve the type of the variable, see TODO: ... on how to set the type.

         .. hint::